 Who is St. Barbara?

-St Barbara was the daughter of a king (or rich merchant…stories vary) in Phoenicia.
-Her mother died when she was very young.
-When she was a young women, her beauty was legendary, so her father locked her in a tower to hide her from the outside world.
-Through the window in her tower, she saw God’s beautiful creations, and chose to turn from her father’s “pagan” teachings, and converted to Christianity.
-She dedicated herself completely to her faith, choosing to live as a virgin.
-When she refused to marry her father’s choice, she was tortured and killed.
-(Lightening struck and killed her father for having her killed).
+St Barbara was the daughter of a king (or a wealthy merchant…stories vary) in Phoenicia.
+Her mother died when she was still a little girl.
+When Barbara became a young woman, her beauty was legendary, so her father locked her in a tower to hide her from the outside world.
+Through the window in her tower, she saw God’s beautiful creations.
+She chose to turn from her father’s “pagan” teachings and converted to Christianity.
+She dedicated herself entirely to her faith, choosing to live as a virgin.
+When she refused to marry her father’s choice, Barbara was tortured and killed.

-“Whoever does not drink on Barbórka, he will meet his end in the mine”.
+“Whoever does not drink on Barbórka, he will meet his end in the mine.”

 Celebrating St Barbara’s Day